What Is Threat Modeling And How Does It Help?

 Threat modeling is a systematic approach to analyzing the security risks in an application or a system.
 The goal of threat modeling is to decrease the chance that a new vulnerability will be introduced.
 It can also help identify which parts of an application need more protection.
 Threat modeling also helps to identify potential threats so that you can take steps to mitigate them.
 In this blog article, learn more about threat modeling, how it differs from vulnerability assessments, what threats are analyzed, and how it affects your IT environment.

-Threat Modeling is the process of identifying, assessing, and prioritizing the security risks to an information system.
+The Threat Modeling process is the method of identifying, assessing, and prioritizing the security risks to an information system.
 It is a critical part of any security program and can help organizations identify, assess, and prioritize the security risks to their information systems.

 Threat Modeling can be used to identify potential security threats to an organization’s information systems and business processes.
 It can also help organizations prioritize the security risks to their information systems.
 Threat Modeling can help organizations: